Learn-TypeScript/understanding-typescript/README.md

         - Note from the docs: You’ll see that there are two syntaxes for building types: `Interfaces` and `Types`. **You should prefer interface**.
 Use type when you need specific features.
          - Differences between `interfaces` and `custom types`:
             1. Interfaces only describe the structure of an object.
 In custom types you can store also other things like `union types` etc. So when using an interface it's clear you want to describe the structure of an object.
             2. You can implement an interface inside a class.
 It can be used as a contract a class can implement and then has to adhere to.
-Then you can share an interface among different classes.
-A class may implement multiple interfaces.
+Then you can share an interface among different classes and a class may implement multiple interfaces.
             3. We can implement `Inheritance` in interfaces by extending in an interface another one, or even multiple.
             4. With Interfaces you can describe the structure of a function too.
 But probably it's a bit more common to use custom types.
             5. Interfaces: mark properties as optional by adding a `?` after the property.
 Note: You can also mark methods as optional: `myMethod?(){}`.
 And also parameters of methods...